2pai/wit-iot/readme-en.md

 ## Building Application

 Before we start building the app, I will describe how the app work and prerequisite to follow.
-Then, I will describe the detail of all the steps before it's ready to run in production mode.
+Then, I will describe the detail of all the steps before it's ready to be run in production mode.

 #### How will it work?